Burn-One-Studios/B1-Docs/docs/FiveM Resources/B1-skillz.md

    Import the accompanying SQL file into your server's database.

 4. **Server Configuration:**
-   If you have added it to a folder that is already being ensured then you have completed the process otherwise, add `start B1-skillz` to your `server.cfg` file.
+   If you have added it to a folder that is already being ensured then you have completed the process otherwise, add `ensure B1-skillz` to your `server.cfg` file.

 !!! warning
-    Make sure you have properly followed step 2.
-If you do not, the resource will not work.
+    Make sure you have properly followed all steps in the [Installation Guide](#installation-guide) before reporting an issue.
 ---

 ### Functions
+!!! info
+    All exports are client side only.

-#### `UpdateSkill(skill, amount)`
+#### `UpdateSkill`

 - **Purpose:** Modifies a given skill by a specified amount.
 - **Arguments:**